DBProductions/nodejs-stuff/README.md

 # NodeJS stuff

 Simple examples with NodeJS and different NPM packages.
-It's maybe helpful when you want to start with NodeJS.
+It's maybe helpful when you want to start or work with NodeJS.

 [NodeJS Homepage](https://nodejs.org)
 [io.js](https://iojs.org) merged with the NodeJS project again